One man’s death led me to understand how we can die a noble death.

 In all, our team spent four months in that room coming to understand the miracle that is the human body.
 Each day, we set about “excavating” the cadaver for nerves, arteries and veins.
 Eventually, we became so accustomed to the work that we were oblivious to the formaldehyde odor permeating the room.

 Looking back, our cadaver, our “man,” taught us as much or more than our professor did.

 I recall my long-ago thought of doctors being “noble” and realize now that true nobility is found in ordinary people like the anonymous man who donated his body to science.
 By that one selfless act, he helped educate four young doctors-in-training.

 It seems to me that any life that culminates in such a sacrifice must be designated as “good” or at least “resulting in good.”
 The owner of the body had thought ahead about how he was going to die.
 As a result, his was a “good” death, a noble death.

-I learned that being noble is not just about living, but it’s about dying and planning for that death.
+I learned that being noble is not just about living with noble character, it’s about dying and planning for that death.

 Sacrifice is a beautiful thing when it benefits others.